1. What is UNIX?

-Nohup is a special command which is used to run process in background, but it is slightly different than & which is normally used for putting a process in background.
-An UNIX process started with nohup will not stop even if the user who has stared log off from system.
-While background process started with & will stop as soon as user logoff.
+Answer: Nohup is a special command which is used to run the process in the background, but it is slightly different than & which is normally used for putting a process in the background.
+A UNIX process started with nohup will not stop even if the user who has stared log off from the system.
+While the background process started with & it will stop as soon as the user logs off.

-By using telnet command for example “telnet hostname port”, if it able to successfully connect then some process is listening on that port.
+Answer: By using telnet command for example “telnet hostname port”, if it can successfully connect then some process is listening on that port.
 To read more about telnet read networking command in UNIX.

-18. What is difference between HardLink and SoftLink in UNIX?
+18. What is the difference between HardLink and SoftLink in UNIX?

-By using “top” command in UNIX, there could be multiple follow-up UNIX command interview questions based upon response of this because “TOP” command has various interactive options to sort result based upon various parameter.
+Answer: By using the “top” command in UNIX, there could be multiple follow-up UNIX command interview questions based upon the response of this because the “TOP” command has various interactive options to sort results based upon a various parameter.

-20. What is Zombie process in UNIX?
-How do you find Zombie process in UNIX?
+20. What is the Zombie process in UNIX?
+How do you find a Zombie process in UNIX?

-Zombie : The process is dead but have not been removed from the process table.
+Zombie: The process is dead but has not been removed from the process table.

-Ephemeral ports are port used by Operating system for client sockets.
-There is a specific range on which OS can open any port specified by ephemeral port range.
+Answer: Ephemeral ports are port used by the Operating system for client sockets.
+There is a specific range on which OS can open any port specified by the ephemeral port range.